suijingfeng/vkOpenArena/README.md

 This project is a fork of OpenArena with specific changes to its renderer module.
 It is mainly for myself to study Vulkan/OpenGL API and Quake3's engine.
-By the way, this render module have nothing special than the default opengl1 render, informing you in case of you are disapointed, but I will try to enhance it.
+I add a vulkan-based render module to this game, the vulkan-based render have the same visual effects with the default opengl1 render. ( Informing you in case of you are disapointed, vulkan is just a 2D/3D render API, whether the rendered image is beautiful depend more on the texture and shader provided ).

-However, the opengl2 render module is very beatiful and more powerful, but you have to play with the cvars(r\_pbr, r\_cubemapping, r\_hdr, r\_ssao ...), see ioq3's rendergl2 readme.
+However, The opengl2 render module ported from ioq3 is more beatiful and powerful, you can play with the cvars(r\_pbr, r\_cubemapping, r\_hdr, r\_ssao ...) to enable corresponding feature.
+It also consume more compute power and need more memory, set com\_hunkMegs to 256 instand 128, otherwise it will quit and inform you hunk
+allocate failed when there are more player or in some large map.
+See ioq3's
+rendergl2 readme.

+In my test( See the benchmark blow), It(vulkan backend) run faster in newer hardware, It may run slower than opengl1 in one of my notebook, but this notebook have a 1366x768 resolutions, other computer is 1920x1080.
+I'm now curious about whether it is accurate or meaningful, the monitor's resolutions and the driver version which one is major factor? you are welcome to have test and report the results.

 Quake 3 arena released by ID 20 years ago, but is still too large to understand for a noob programmers likes me.
-I'm naive, low level code modifier, I should take more time to learn Vulkan/OpenGL, data structure and algorithm, computer network, operate system and compiler technology seriously.
+I'm naive, low level code modifier.
+I should take more time to learn Vulkan/OpenGL, data structure and algorithm, computer network, operate system and compiler technology seriously.
 This code lead me to something deep.
 Anyway, the project is under developing, so always check the lastest build.
-There may bugs instrinsic in the code.
+There may have bugs instrinsic in the code.
 If i could find it, i will try to fixed it.
 However, there may some I am not able to find and some I could not fix in a short time.

-In my test, It run faster in newer hardware, It may run slower than opengl1 in one of my notebook, but this notebook have a 1366x768 resolutions, other computer is 1920x1080.
-I'm now curious about if it is accurate and meaningful, the monitor's resolutions and the driver version which one is major factor.
-See the benchmark, you are welcome to have test and report the results.

 For people who want to try the vulkan based renderer on quake3's map,